Affected: All SDKs

 Overview

-If you are running experiments in LaunchDarkly, you can register custom conversion metric events to track contextual behavior and make data-driven decisions.
+If you run experiments in LaunchDarkly, you can register custom conversion metric events to track contextual behavior and make data-driven decisions.
 By registering metric events, you can analyze the performance of different variations of your feature flag and optimize it accordingly.

 Solution

 To register events for metrics in experiments, you need two components: an Evaluation event, also known as a feature event, and a Metric event, also known as a custom event.
-Refer to the documentation of Experimentation events for more information.
+For more information, refer to the documentation of Experimentation events.

 variation()